robbue/jquery.scrollr/README.md

 > "When you scrolljack you are taking the memory of how a customer’s (most of you call these people users) legs work.
 They mean to walk down the page, but instead they are interrupted and taken to a new place, and unexpected place."

-## What it does *-not-* do
-- Animates the scrolling content
-- Add scrollbars to touch devices (because users should be presented with scrollbars default behavior)

 ## Goals
 - **Behave like your default scrollbar**